Bag Lunch Program

 - Assistance in accessing substance abuse services

 Our Street Outreach Coordinator, Matt Gatti, along with the Street Outreach Team spend three nights a week seeking out and engaging homeless individuals on the street.
-Bringing sandwiches, socks, and blankets, he build relationships with people who usually are ignored.
+Bringing sandwiches, socks, and blankets, they build relationships with people who usually are ignored.

 FLORENCE AND PAUL MARBACK